Event Information

 Volunteer Training

-Docent training is offered in the spring each year, please check the events calendar or you may contact the Lynch Canyon Volunteer/Educator Coordinator at 707-432-0150 X200.
+Docent training is offered in the spring each year, please check the events calendar or you may contact our Volunteer/Outreach Coordinator at (707) 432-0150, extension 200.

 Trained docents will learn how to safely and confidently guide a wide variety of park users from hikers and students to equestrians and birders through Lynch?s rolling grasslands and bird-filled groves of native trees with spectacular ridge top views.
 Prior experience or knowledge is not required, just a willingness to learn and share.

-The free training will include information about the area?s plants, birds, ecology, history, and geology, as well as tips on how to prepare and present a fun program and interpret this amazing natural site for visitors.
-Land Trust staff and Solano County Park Rangers are anxious to expand the dedicated volunteer team actively supporting the Lynch Canyon Open Space.
+The free training will include information about the area's plants, birds, ecology, history, and geology, as well as tips on how to prepare and present a fun program and interpret this amazing natural site for visitors.
+Land Trust staff and Solano County Park Rangers are anxious to expand the dedicated volunteer team actively supporting the Lynch Canyon Open Space, as well as our other volunteer program at Lake Solano County Park.

 Fishing at Sandy Beach